Menu

 Decreasing life insurance cover

-For each month that passes in the fixed duration of the life policy, the lump sum payout decreases.
-An example of this useful feature may be for matching the payment schedule of a mortgage which continually reduces over time.
+The lump sum payout decreases for each month that passes in the fixed duration of the life policy.
+An example of this useful feature may be matching the payment schedule of a mortgage, which is continually reduced over time.

 Level life cover